Mom sitting cross-legged while her baby lies in front of her on a yoga mat

 Washcloth stretches.
 Using both hands around one of baby’s thighs, wring one hand in each direction as if you were lightly wringing out a washcloth.
 Repeat, moving your hands down their leg.
 Then repeat on the other side.
 You can try the same thing on their arms.
 This is a great option for encouraging muscle development.

 Face yoga.
 Yoga is best for stretching and relaxing the muscles we use most.
 And what are some of the most used muscles in a four-month old?
 Their jaw muscles!
-To do these stretches, bring two fingertips from each hand to the centre of baby’s forehead and gently move them outward from the centre.
+To do these yoga stretches, bring two fingertips from each hand to the centre of baby’s forehead and gently move them outward from the centre.
 Do this again with fingertips under the nose, making a “smile” shape, and again under the lips.
 You can repeat these stretches a few times.

 mother-lightly-massaging-babys-face